BiancoRoyal/node-red-contrib-dnp/.github/CONTRIBUTING.md

 Some basic rules include:

- - all files must have the BSD 3-Clause license in the header.
+ - all files must have the MIT license in the header.
  - indent with 2-spaces, no tabs.
 No arguments.
  - follow ES6 coding standards
  - follow standard.js coding standards